gitter-badger/TuneHacker-1/README.md

-# TuneHacker:
+# TuneHacker
-One of those amazing Android games synced to music
+### Just One of those amazing Android games synced to music.

 Tunehacker is a game which requires you to be in sync with all the music around you.